jhowpaes/meetup/README.md

 # Install the dependencies
 yarn install

-# Start the metro bundler
-yarn start

 # Install the app
 react-native run-android

-# Start the app
+# Start the metro bundler
 react-native start or react-native start --reset-cache

 ```